techvariable/NeptuneConnect/README.md

 Find the data you need in seconds with Neptune Connect’s built-in query editor.
 With both Table view and JSON view, you can easily play with the data.

 #### Powerful Query Builder
 With a powerful query builder, there is no need to write your custom query.
-With Neptune-Connect you can easily generate queries for performing basic to advanced operations.
+With Neptune-Connect you can easily generate queries for performing basic to advanced operations including data editing, inserting, and deleting operations.

 #### Generate reports from your data
 Use Neptune-Connect to generate reports in various formats with the data you want in the way you want.

 #### Highly-Configurable RBAC
 With a highly-configurable RBAC system, you can control who can do what.
 Furthermore, with query logs, every query executed in the system is logged.

-#### Edit and Insert data with query
-With a powerful way to insert or edit data using the UI, there is no need to update or insert data by manually writing complex queries.

 #### Visualize the data
 With a powerful way to visualize the nodes and edges, Neptune Connect helps you to easily understand the relationship between the nodes.